So what is M43 travel photography? Well, it’s travel photography using the light and compact micro four-thirds camera system.

 Many of my best photos taken of people during travel have been where I’ve tightly framed my subject’s face.
-This is achieved by either creeping in near to the subject or using a zoom lens.
+This is achieved by either creeping near the subject or using a zoom lens.

 Take Candid & Natural Photography

-Aim for natural, unposed photos – Posed photos indeed work well and should be part of your photographic repertoire, however, overused they can downplay the authenticity of your portfolio.
+Aim for natural, unposed photos – Posed photos indeed work well and should be part of your photographic repertoire; however, overused they can downplay the authenticity of your portfolio.

 Most often than not, my travel shots of people over the years have been of just one subject alone in the photograph.
 This has become a natural style that I’ve become aware of recently.

 Having a 2nd or 3rd subject in your image changes the whole atmosphere of the photograph.
-The photo moves away from being about one person and his environment to a relational style photograph.
+The photo moves away from being about one person and his environment to a relational-style photograph.

 The viewer now tries to imagine the relationship between the subjects, which enhances their interest and boosts the mystery of your image.